josceno/inital-page/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. in form page leave any input in blank
-2. Click on '....'
+2. Check on 'habilitar segundo painel'
-3. Scroll down to '....'
+3. Scroll down and click on 'Apresentar'
-4. See error
+4. in print txtbox see all blank dataspots, and also not be warned by program for that

 **Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+that program should show a small and html' s default "required input" message but instead it just subumit the blank data

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+ - OS: windows 10 Pro
- - Browser [e.g. chrome, safari]
+ - Browser [OperaGx. chrome, Ms Edge]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+ - Version [22]

-**Additional context**
-Add any other context about the problem here.